Brinson's 1st-inning grand slam helps Marlins b...

 - News Article

-(AP) -- Lewis Brinson connected for a first-inning grand slam to back Jesús Luzardo in his Miami debut, and the last-place Marlins beat the NL East-leading New York Mets 6-3 Monday night.Miguel Rojas
+Lewis Brinson connected for a first-inning grand slam to back Jesús Luzardo in his Miami debut, and the last-place...

 More Recent New York Mets Articles